ChrisHird/pnp-metrics-api/README.md

 ### CURL
 #### Query metrics of a service on a specific host
 ```
+### NOTE: If you are getting errors with adding the PNP data source and testing it we have added the fix to this release.

 curl -s -u '<username>:<password>' -H "Content-Type: application/json" -X POST -d '
 {
    "targets":[